 Who is an Account Manager?

 An account manager is, usually, the single point of contact between the company and the customer.
 The role of an Account Manager is to identify what their clients need and then pitch products that will satisfy those needs.
 Also, they are responsible to ensure that the customers renew their contracts, upsells, and cross-sells for the company.
 Hence, responsible for ensuring consistent revenue for the company.
-Account managers are the relationship managers who take care of all the business responsibilities.
-They do not get involved in a client’s day-to-day operations.
+Account managers are relationship managers who take care of all the business responsibilities.
+They do not involve themselves in a client’s day-to-day operations.

 - Goal– An AM’s goal (as mentioned above) is to ensure that the customer renews at the end of the subscription period.
 They are often responsible for getting as many upsells and renewals as possible.
 Whereas, a CSM’s goal is to help the clients achieve their business goals using customer success tools!

 - Reactive vs Proactive– Typically, the account managers are reactive.
 Customers reach out to their AMs when they feel they’re stuck somewhere.
 Generally, they take action in response to client requests.
 In contrast, success managers are proactive which means that they would be there to help customers at every stage of their business lifecycle.